Generic stabilizers in actions of simple algebraic groups: Conditions implying TGS

 and condition $\ucon$ if

 Our first result is then the following.

 \begin{prop} If the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ satisfies both $\sscon$ and $\ucon$, it has TGS. \end{prop}

-\proof If the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ satisfies both $\sscon$ and $\ucon$, then the intersection of the complements of the two proper subvarieties concerned is a non-empty open set each of whose points has stabilizer contained in $Z(G)$.
+\begin{proof} If the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ satisfies both $\sscon$ and $\ucon$, then by Proposition~\ref{prop: stabilizers meet G_{(p)} or G_{(r)}} the intersection of the complements of the two proper subvarieties concerned is a non-empty open set each of whose points has stabilizer contained in $Z(G)$.
 For each $z \in Z(G) \setminus G_X$, the fixed point set $C_X(z)$ is a proper subvariety of $V$; since $Z(G)$ is finite, the complement of the union of these is another non-empty open set.
-The intersection of these two non-empty open sets is then itself a non-empty open set each of whose points has trivial stabilizer in $G/G_X$; so the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ has TGS. \endproof
+The intersection of these two non-empty open sets is then itself a non-empty open set each of whose points has trivial stabilizer in $G/G_X$; so the triple $(G, \lambda, p)$ or quadruple $(G, \lambda, p, k)$ has TGS. \end{proof}

 We now give further conditions involving semisimple elements.
 The first of these concerns triples only; recall that given $s \in G_{ss}$ and $\kappa \in K^*$ we have $V_\kappa(s) = \{ v \in V : s.v = \kappa v \}$.
 We say that the triple $(G, \lambda, p)$ satisfies condition $\ssevcon$ if